 Dulce de Leche Ice Cream

-Luscious Dulce de Leche Ice Cream with chopped pecans, chocolate, and coffee is a decadent dessert with a distinctive caramel flavor.
+Luscious Dulce de Leche Ice Cream with dark chocolate is a decadent dessert with a distinctive caramel flavor.

 This post was originally published in November 2015.
 I have taken and uploaded new photos, but the recipe and blog post remain unchanged.